Teaching Team

 We invite you to take the Welcome Survey so that we can get to know you all better!

 Welcome to CS106A!
-We can't wait to teach you all and are looking forward to a fun quarter!
-Our first class meeting is on Monday, September 23rd at 1:30pm in Hewlett Teaching Center Room 200.
-Check out our Syllabus here!
+We're excited to meet you at our first class meeting on Monday, Jan 5th in Hewlett Teaching Center Room 200.
 You should also check out our Experimental Server, and go ahead and click through the auth now.

 Course Values